-As set forth in Articles II.E and III.M of the Disclosure Statement, certain of the Debtors have been embroiled in disputes with their prior parent company, Honeywell, over the amount of obligations imposed on the Debtors in connection with the 2018 spinoff.
-These
+As set forth in Sections II.E and III.M of the Disclosure Statement, certain of the Debtors have been embroiled in disputes with their prior parent company, Honeywell, over the amount of obligations imposed on the Debtors in connection with the 2018 spinoff.
+These obligations concern claims asserted by Honeywell related to, among other things, the Honeywell Indemnity Agreement and the Tax Matters Agreement.

 Prior to the Petition Date, the Debtors disputed the amounts owed to Honeywell pursuant to these agreements and commenced litigation against Honeywell to attempt to resolve them.
-See Article II.E of the Disclosure Statement.
+See Section II.E of the Disclosure Statement.
 As part of the Chapter 11 Cases, Honeywell was required to submit proofs of claim detailing all amounts allegedly owed by the Debtors and the basis therefor.
-The following chart enumerates a summary of the claims filed with the Bankruptcy Court by Honeywell:16
+The following chart enumerates a summary of the claims filed with the Bankruptcy Court by Honeywell:14